Elias Evander Dickson

-Elias Evander Dickson (1832 - 1909) was a state senator in South Carolina serving during the Reconstruction era.
+Elias Evander Dickson (c.
+1832 – 1909) was a state senator in South Carolina serving during the Reconstruction era.
 He served as chairman of the committee on agriculture.
 He was white.

-He was the son of John LeGrande Dickson and Mary Ann née Huggins Dickson.
+He was the son of John LeGrande Dickson and Mary Ann Dickson (née Huggins).

 He was a delegate to South Carolina's 1868 constitutional convention.
 In 1870 he was elected to the South Carolina Senate from Clarendon County.

-He cosigned a request to governor Daniel Henry Chamberlain for U.S. troops to be stationed in Manning.
+He cosigned a request to Governor Daniel Henry Chamberlain for U.S. troops to be stationed in Manning.

 He was described as an honorable Christian gentleman after his death.